 That sentence, with its eleven commas, demonstrates why other punctuation marks developed.
 Colons were developed to show that two things were separate and related at the same time, like the minutes and second of time (4:55).
 Semicolons were developed to help separate items in a list where those items themselves had commas-- by writing the list Des Moines, Iowa; Memphis, Tennessee; and Grand Rapids, Michigan, the writer clarifies that the senator is speaking of three places, not six.
 Parentheticals and dashes were developed to show whether the separated information is essential (dash) or nonessential (parenthesis and brackets).
 With modern punctuation, the sentence terms are clearer: At 4:55 in the recording, the senator clearly refers to his campaign stops in Des Moines, Iowa; Memphis, Tennessee; and Grand Rapids, Michigan--a comment that Dr. Morgan says in his book, "proves that the candidate is lying, as he did not set foot in those cities until the following month" (34).

 Of course, while these other punctuation marks are specialized to do very specific tasks, commas are relegated to taking care of every other kind of separation, leading to the common confusion of exactly what commas do and when they are needed.
-The following are the various types of commas and what they do in a sentence.
+The following are the thirteen types of commas and what they do in a sentence.

 That sentence, with its eleven commas, demonstrates why other punctuation marks developed.
 Colons were developed to show that two things were separate and related at the same time, like the minutes and second of time (4:55).
 Semicolons were developed to help separate items in a list where those items themselves had commas-- by writing the list Des Moines, Iowa; Memphis, Tennessee; and Grand Rapids, Michigan, the writer clarifies that the senator is speaking of three places, not six.
 Parentheticals and dashes were developed to show whether the separated information is essential (dash) or nonessential (parenthesis and brackets).
 With modern punctuation, the sentence terms are clearer: At 4:55 in the recording, the senator clearly refers to his campaign stops in Des Moines, Iowa; Memphis, Tennessee; and Grand Rapids, Michigan--a comment that Dr. Morgan says in his book, "proves that the candidate is lying, as he did not set foot in those cities until the following month" (34).